Joseph Furphy: Literary career

 Having removed the original chapters 2 and 5 from Such is Life, Furphy considered joining these portions together as the basis for another novel but instead decided to focus on chapter 5 separately.
-He expanded and remodeled the chapter to form Rigby's Romance, which was serialised in The Barrier Truth from 27 October 1905 to 20 July 1906.
+He expanded and remodelled the chapter to form Rigby's Romance, which was serialised in The Barrier Truth from 27 October 1905 to 20 July 1906.
 It would be released in book form in 1921.
 After moving to Western Australia in 1905, Furphy commenced work on revising the original second chapter, which he titled The Lyre Bird and the Native Companion before retitling it The Buln-Buln and the Brolga.
 Never published in his lifetime, the manuscript was provided by Furphy's son Samuel and ultimately published in book form in 1946.
 Both of these subsequent novels feature the same protagonist, Tom Collins, and function as adjuncts to the first novel.

 Legacy

 Such is Life has been described as Australia's Moby Dick because, like Melville's book, it was neglected for thirty or forty years before being discovered as a classic.
 The novel contains possibly the first written incidence of the Australian and New Zealand idiom "ropeable".
 Chapter One contains the following phrase: "On't ole Martin be ropeable when he sees that fence!"
 The historian Stuart MacIntyre has said the book challenged the assumption that "nothing of significance ever happened" in Australia or that Australians lacked "creative originality".

 A full biography of Furphy was written through a collaboration of Australian author Miles Franklin and Furphy's friend Kate Baker, titled Joseph Furphy: The Legend of a Man and His Book, in 1944.

 To honour Furphy, in 1992 his and his brother's descendants established the Furphy Literary award.
 On the 100th anniversary of Such is Life they also funded a statue in Furphy's home town.
 The home which Furphy built in Swanbourne is now the headquarters of the West Australian branch of the Fellowship of Australian Writers.

 Furphy's popularity may have influenced the usage of the Australian slang word "furphy", meaning a "tall story".
 However, scholars consider it more likely that the word originated with water carts, produced in large numbers by J. Furphy & Sons, a company owned by Furphy's brother John.